todiane/sologamyp1/README.md

 All links to external pages have been checked.

 The form on the register page has been checked and works.
-The success message shows at the end.
+The success message shows once the form has been completed.
 An @ must be used in the email field otherwise an error message is shown.

 ### **Validator Testing**